 Introduction

 Biodiversity loss is one of the most pressing environmental challenges of the 21st century, with far-reaching consequences for ecosystem functioning, human wellbeing, and global sustainability (IPBES, 2019).
-Among the many facets of biodiversity, vascular plant species richness plays a key role as an indicator of ecosystem integrity and is widely used to assess changes in terrestrial environments over time (Brown & Williams, 2016)(Primack et al., 2018).
+Among the many facets of biodiversity, vascular plant species richness plays a key role as an indicator of ecosystem integrity and is widely used to assess changes in terrestrial environments over time.

 To better understand how biodiversity is changing in the face of global pressures, it is essential to examine these dynamics at national and regional scales.
 In Switzerland, plant communities are shaped by various drivers.
 Land-use intensification, abandonment of traditional agricultural practices, urban expansion, and forestry have substantially altered the extent and quality of natural and semi-natural habitats (Pazúr et al., 2022).
-At the same time, climate change, particularly in Alpine regions, has led to shifts in temperature and precipitation regimes, influencing species distributions and community composition (Steinbauer et al., 2018)(Begert & Frei, 2018; Steinbauer et al., 2018).
+At the same time, climate change, particularly in Alpine regions, has led to shifts in temperature and precipitation regimes, influencing species distributions and community composition (Steinbauer et al., 2018).
 These interacting drivers are expected to change biodiversity patterns across the country's varied landscapes.

 These conditions make Switzerland an ideal setting to investigate how vascular plant diversity is responding to multiple global change drivers across space and time — provided that adequate long-term data are available.
 The systematic assessment of such long-term biodiversity trends requires robust monitoring data covering large spatial and temporal scales.
 The Swiss Biodiversity Monitoring Programme (BDM), established in 2001, provides such a well maintained dataset by repeatedly surveying vascular plants and bryophytes on permanent sampling plots distributed across the entire country and across a wide range of habitats (BDM Coordination Office, 2014).
 The BDM indicator Z9 focuses on vascular plant and moss species richness recorded on 10 m² plots, providing a unique opportunity to assess temporal trends in species richness over more than two decades (BDM Coordination Office, 2014).

-(Häberlin & Dengler, 2025)Several studies have utilized BDM Z9 data to analyse biodiversity trends in grasslands and other habitats.
-For instance, Häberlin and Dengler (2025) investigated biodiversity change in Swiss grasslands from 2001 to 2023, showing shifts in community composition, thermophilisation trends, and changes in ecological indicator values (EIVs).
-However, their focus was limited to grasslands.
+Several studies have utilised BDM Z9 data to analyse biodiversity trends in selected habitat types.
+For example, Häberlin and Dengler (2025) investigated changes in species richness and ecological indicator values in Swiss grasslands between 2001 and 2023, revealing evidence of thermophilisation and shifts in community composition.
+Their work, however, focused exclusively on grasslands and did not extend to other major land-use types (Häberlin & Dengler, 2025). .

-Despite the potential of the BDM dataset, there is still a lack of comprehensive analyses that use the full Z9 time series to explore plant diversity trends across all major land-use types, biogeographic regions, and elevation zones.
-In addition, no study to date has systematically analysed individual species trends across the entire dataset, nor combined these with a broad set of community-weighted indicator values.
+While such studies provide valuable insights, a comprehensive analysis of long-term plant diversity trends across the full range of land-use types, biogeographic regions, and elevation zones covered by the Z9 dataset has not yet been published.
 This study expands on previous efforts by providing a national-scale assessment of vascular plant biodiversity dynamics across environmental gradients using BDM Z9 data from 2001 to 2023.
 It combines analyses of species richness, ecological indicator values, and species-specific trends to deliver an integrated picture of recent biodiversity change in Switzerland.

 Based on the BDM-Z9 data, a central aim of this study is therefore to quantify how vascular plant species richness has changed over time at the national scale and how these changes vary depending on environmental gradients such as land use, biogeographic region, and elevation.